atsushiyamadagithub/uclinux-mac-plus/Build-notvelleda-SCSI-hard-disk-image.md

 ## Boot Procedure for notvelleda SCSI hard disk image

 ### Build the kernel
-1. Add "moveal #0x003f1ffc, %sp" to uClinux/linux-2.0.x/arch/m68knommu/platform/68000/MacPlus/crt0_ram.S<br>
+Run **build.sh** to build the notvelleda uClinux kernel I added "moveal #0x003f1ffc, %sp" to uClinux/linux-2.0.x/arch/m68knommu/platform/68000/MacPlus/crt0_ram.S<br>
 The bootloader should set the stack pointer according to the actual Mac Plus memory size, rather than simply using MemTop
-2. Run build.sh to build the notvelleda uClinux kernel

 ### Build the notvelleda root filesystem
 Since the installer places the ext2 filesystem starting at sector 16, the loop device is created with an offset of 16 × 512 bytes before running mkfs.ext2:<br>